Josephy5/DDialogueSystem-Extended/README.md

 The original system was specialized for single-shot visual novels and 2D-based dialogue, which felt restrictive for me in using it for other uses (even in a visual novel context).
 I used an older version of this on an old game project, but it has since been scrapped.
 I am putting in my changes here in this repo for anyone to see or use for thier own purposes.
 I have tested the code on Unity 6 (6000.0.30f) and in the URP pipeline, but it should be able to work on older unity versions or other pipelines just fine (other than maybe some modifications if required).

 Do note that I haven't draft out the documentation yet, I will draft out one in the future.
 You can still refer to the old documentation (it is in the repo as well), as most of its commands and original functionalities are still there.
-Also, there is still some more things to be done or have planned to add in this system, as can be seen in the To-Do section.

 ## The changes to the original system
 - Dialogues are now re-triggerable, allowing developers to decide when and how dialogues can be replayed